nest/nestml/doc/synapses_in_nestml.rst

      tau_tr_post ms = 20 ms
    end

-With the traces in place, the weight updates can then be expressed closely following the mathematical definitions (repeated here for convenience).

-Begin by defining the weight and its initial value:
+With the traces in place, the weight updates can then be expressed closely following the mathematical definitions.
+Begin by defining the weight state variable and its initial value:

 .. code-block:: nestml